EHezos/Hospital/README.md

-# weatherUpdate
+# Hostpital
- weatherUpdater website for practice
+This website is about booking a doctor and getting info from the patient